czrvelasquez/landingPageDodi/landingdodi/README.md

 ## Overview

 This repository contains the React client for the DoDi landing page.
-The application will present DoDi's offering and serve as the entry point for a future platform.
+The application now includes a basic skeleton with a hero section, features, company information and a contact form.
 A lightweight Node.js service will eventually provide an API to support dynamic content and form submissions.

 ## Running the project